hhousni/my_professional_website/content/blog/2022-04-20-Managerial_segmentation/index.markdown

   - Marketing
 slug: managerial-segmentation
 subtitle: Managerial Approach
-summary: In this post we explore how to implement a RFM segmentation in R programming.
+summary: In this post we explore how to implement an RFM segmentation in R programming.
 lastmod: 2021-05-04
 featured: yes
 draft: no